 At Foost, we love fruits and vegetables.
 They are crunchy, juicy and oh so colourful.
 They give us energy and make me feel good from my head to-matoes.

-As I sit here and write this, I am actually munching on some crisp, green apple – a simple, quick, and delicious snack.
+As I sit here and write this, I am actually munching on some crisp, green apple and carrot sticks – a simple, quick, and delicious snack.

 Snacks for kids’ lunchboxes (or adults lunch boxes too)